Bognanna/LLM-NER-metrics/references/notes from ner research/Papers/A Supervised Multi-Head Self-Attention Network for Nested Named Entity Recognition.md

 ## model
 - [Source Code](https://github.com/xyxAda/Attention_NER)

+## evaluation
+- a predicted entity is considered correct only when its span and type match with the gold entity
+- precision, recall, micro F1 scores

 ### references
 - [[Neural Architectures for Named Entity Recognition]]
 - [Nested Named Entity Recognition](https://aclanthology.org/D09-1015) "One representative category is based on the sequence labeling that convert the nested structures into flat structures by various transform operations, such as construct a syntactic constituency tree ..."